polterguy/polterguy.github.io/documentation/magic.deploy/index.md

 We suggest you don't buy the cheapest VPS droplet from DigitalOcean, but chose at least the one that will cost you $12 per month.
 Their cheapest droplet simply doesn't have enough memory to run Magic optimally.
-2MB of memory should be enought to host both Magic, MySQL, and the frontend dashboard.
+2GB of memory should be enought to host Magic, MySQL, and the frontend dashboard.

 ## Installing Magic